HkgGupta/Git-Commands/Basic GitHub Project Flow.md

 ## 4. Commit Your Changes

-(i) Commit the staged changes with a message:
+Commit the staged changes with a message:

   ```bash
   git commit -m "Your commit message"